US charges Theranos founder Elizabeth Holmes with criminal fraud

 Elizabeth Holmes is no longer running Theranos, the company that promised a portable blood analyzer that could have changed blood testing, if it had been what the company promised.

-Three months ago, the US Securities and Exchange Commission (SEC) charged Theranos, Holmes and the company's former president Ramesh Balwani with civil fraud, charges that they agreed to settle.
-In Holmes case, that meant agreeing to pay a $500,000 penalty, returning 18.9 million shares in the company, giving up majority voting control and being prohibited from serving as an officer or director of a public company for 10 years.
+Three months ago, the US Securities and Exchange Commission (SEC) charged Theranos, Holmes and Balwani with civil fraud, charges that they agreed to settle.
+In Holmes' case, that meant agreeing to pay a $500,000 penalty, returning 18.9 million shares of company stock, giving up majority voting control, and being prohibited from serving as an officer or director of a public company for 10 years.

 Theranos had been under investigation since early 2016, after a Wall Street Journal report revealed the company's testing tech wasn't yet working as promised.
 Walgreens cut ties with Theranos in June 2016, closing all 40 of its Theranos blood testing sites in Arizona.
 (The company settled with Walgreens last August, and settled two investor lawsuits last May.)
 In July 2016, Holmes was banned from running labs for two years.